-There’s a lot of talk about the future of work right now, with many companies coming to realise that their employees would prefer the option to work from home.
+There’s a lot of talk about the future of work right now, with many companies coming to realise that their employees would prefer the option to work from home at least some of the time.
 In fact, only 12% of employees are willing to work full-time from an office in the future.
 A hybrid approach to working is expected to be the most popular business model in the future, providing employees with flexibility and allowing them to benefit from both at home working and time in the office and work in a way that suits them.

 In many ways, a hybrid approach to working seems to be positive for businesses and employees.
 It gives team members more control over how they work, suggests work-life balance will improve, and provides a space for in-person meetings and collaborations.